 Our Board of Directors also has appointed a Compensation Committee which reviews executive compensation, establishes executive compensation levels, recommends employee compensation programs and administers our stock option plans.
-During the fiscal year ended September 30, 2008, the Compensation Committee held one meeting.
-The members of the Compensation Committee during fiscal year 2008 were Messrs.
+During the fiscal year ended September 30, 2009, the Compensation Committee held two meetings.
+The members of the Compensation Committee during fiscal year 2009 were Messrs.
 Tudor and Bealmear and Dr. Farmer, each of whom is an "independent" director as defined by applicable SEC and Nasdaq Stock Market rules.